Moments Economy Architecture Specification

 Archive: A long-horizon aggregation of Shells recording per-identity totals and global capacity usage.

-Derivative: A source type indicating mediated epistemic access or artificial processing capacity.
+Indirect: A source type indicating mediated epistemic access or artificial processing capacity.

 GGG (Gyroscopic Global Governance): The framework applying CGM to economy, employment, education, and ecology.

 Grant: A single MU allocation to an identity within a Shell.
+The canonical Grant receipt is identity_id || kernel_anchor || amount_mu.

 GTD, IVD, IAD, IID: The four displacement risks (Governance Traceability, Information Variety, Inference Accountability, Intelligence Integrity).